mandarangchekar/Machine-Learning-Algorithms/README.md

 ## Overview
-This repository contains code, reports, datasets, and outputs for homework assignments (HW) from HW01 to HW08.
-The code for HW01 to HW05 is written in Julia, while Python is used for HW06 to HW08.
-Each assignment focuses on different algorithms and data manipulation tasks.
+This repository contains materials for the course CIS 662: Introduction to Machine Learning and Algorithms at Syracuse University.
+It includes homework assignments, datasets, code, and reports for HW01 to HW08.
+The assignments are designed to provide practical experience with various machine learning algorithms and data processing techniques.
+Specifically, the code for HW01 to HW05 is written in Julia, while Python is used for HW06 to HW08.
+Each homework focuses on different aspects of machine learning and algorithms, emphasizing both theoretical understanding and practical application.

 ## Assignments Description and Summary